 Raccoon in the Attic

-Raccoons love attics because they are a dry, warm, and secure place where the raccoons can have their young.
-During the day raccoons remain in their dens until nightfall where they roam around your house looking for food scraps or other things that can help them survive.
+Raccoons are attracted to attics because it provides a dry, warm, and safe place for them to have their young.
+Raccoons spend the day in their dens and then wander around your yard looking for food scraps and other items that will help them survive.
 In addition to this, these little critters will also drag whatever they find into their den which includes wood, dirt, and even outdoor garbage.

 Our Raccoon Removal Process

 We use safe and humane methods to get rid of raccoons in your home.
 Here’s our process for raccoon removal:

 - Remove Raccoon

 - Make home less attractive to wild animals

 - Seal entry holes

 - Clean attic

 The traps are placed in areas that raccoons frequent.
 The traps are baited with sweets such as marshmallows or wet cat food.